 Video ad interruptions may be a bit of a nuisance for viewers but GoDaddy notes that they are still effective.
 In fact, in-app mobile video ads that are between 15-30 seconds long had a CTR of 1.8 percent.

 An increase of conversions by 20-30%

 Chantelle Stevenson, a marketer at ClearPivot, shared her experience with video ads in this databox article.
 She raved about how video ads resulted in 20-30% more conversions when compared to static image ads on Facebook.

 Facebook favors video content

-One of the reasons that video ads perform better on Facebook is because the platform itself is advocating for videos and prioritizes this type of content.
 The main reason for this is the high engagement videos bring in.
 Facebook’s algorithm is also changing to help push through better quality; original content in the feed.
 Business Insider’s article covers this topic in detail.

 So, now that we’ve settled the static image vs social media video debate, it would be useful for you to learn some tactics on how to optimize your video content so that it performs well.
 Below, we’ve listed some best practices you can adopt:

 Here are some things to keep in mind:

 For Facebook, square videos tend to get more views and better engagement as compared to landscape videos.